mohamednaser/tic_tac_toe/README.md

 ## Game Instructios

 1. The first player chooses a symbol, X or O. The other player has assigned the remaining option.
-2. The board is built as a sucession of ascending numbers that start from 1 thorugh 9, the following image represents the board positions.
+2. The board is built as a sucession of ascending numbers that start from 1 through 9, the following image represents the board positions.

 ![Board](img/board.png)